Sowndaryakp/Sowndaryakp/README.md

 - 📋 Previously worked as a Software Engineer at Publicis Sapient.
 - 🎒 Completed 2-3 internships in Fullstack web development.
 - 📚 Passionate about Learning: Dedicated to continuous learning, I stay abreast of the latest technologies and industry trends to enhance my skills..
-- 💻 Hands-on Experience: Enjoy turning theoretical knowledge into practical applications, engaging in hands-on projects to reinforce learning.
+- 💻 Hands-on Experience: Enjoy turning theoretical knowledge into pactical applications, engaging in hands-on projects to reinforce learning.
 - 🚀 Leadership Skills: Demonstrated leadership qualities through various roles, contributing to team success and fostering a collaborative work environment.
 - 🧭 Enjoy exploring and working in both frontend and backend.
 - 🎭 Love speaking at events and connecting with people.